-- Guddu was the world’s oldest surviving male bengal tiger died at the age of 26 at Kanpur zoo, India.
+- Guddu was the world’s oldest surviving male Bengal tiger, who died at the age of 26 at Kanpur zoo, India.

-- Before Guddu, the record was held by Flavio and Ramu tigers, both died in the age of 24.
+- Before Guddu, the record was held by Flavio and Ramu tigers, both of who died at the age of 24.

-- Machali tigress was considered the world’s oldest female tiger, died in the age of 20.
+- Machali tigress was considered the world’s oldest female tiger, died at the age of 20.

-- Shasta the Liger was believed the world’s oldest Liger (an offspring of female tiger and male lion) died at the age of 24.
+- Shasta the Liger was believed the world’s oldest Liger (an offspring of a female tiger and male lion), who died at the age of 24.

 3. How Long Do Bengal Tigers Live